ebzzry/ebzzry.github.io/en/src/words.md

 - Even stars die.<br>

-- Impatience is the twin brother of impulsiveness.<br>
+- Impatience is the twin of impulsiveness.<br>

 - You are not weak; you are not strong, either.<br>